-3.5.1.3 Alternatives Considered but Eliminated from Further Evaluation

-As discussed above, a number of potential restoration actions were considered to help compensate the public for injuries to resources caused by the Raphael Pass Oil Spill and the Goodrich Barge Grounding, respectively.
+3.5.1.3 Alternatives Considered but Eliminated from Further Evaluation the public for injuries to resources caused by the Raphael Pass Oil Spill and the Goodrich Barge Grounding, respectively.
 Of those, two specific alternatives emerged in addition to the preferred alternative.
 Both alternatives met the restoration goals and criteria; however, due to the reasons discussed below, these alternatives were eliminated from further evaluation and analysis.